 Growing New Farmers Apprenticeship Program

-The Spring 2019 Growing New Farmers Apprenticeship Program will take place from February – June, 2019.
-Applications will be accepted on a rolling basis through January 28, 2019.
+The Spring 2019 Growing New Farmers Apprenticeship Program is accepting applications on a rolling basis.

 Lowcountry Local First’s Growing New Farmers Apprenticeship Program is an immersive apprenticeship experience in the production of specialty crops such as fruits, vegetables, or cut flowers.
 The Apprenticeship Program is a continuing education opportunity for graduates of the Growing New Farmers Program or another equivalent farm training program.